thaliproject/thali/DeveloperHandbook.md

 1. Go to where we have cloned our pouchdb repro and run 'npm link' in that directory
 2. Go to the node_modules directory which already contains pouchdb where you want to hook in the custom pouchdb and run 'npm link pouchdb'
  3. An issue I ran into is permissions because of where I happened to have the code I wanted to link to.
 Since I'm using windows I had to open a git bash window as an admin and then run 'npm link pouchdb'.
+3. Anytime you refresh (such as with npm install pouchdb-server, in my case) the parent project the link to pouchdb gets lost and has to be re-created.